sumo6842/spring-jpa-practice/README.md

 * NativeQueries, SQL syntax
 * Criteria Api Query,programmatically
 #### Query
-* sub-types: TypedQuery, NamedQuery
+* _sub-types_: TypedQuery, NamedQuery
     * Pros:
       - Dynamic query string
       - Portable queries
     * Cons: Compile to SQL statement depending on the query plan cache

-* Typed query:
+* _Typed query_:
     * Pay attention to the return statement, avoid casting Exceptions.
+    * Pros: When we create a query using EntityManager, can build dynamic query Strings.
+    * Cons: xxx
 ```
 Ex: EntityManager.createQuery("From Author a Where a.id =:id", Author.class);
 ```
-   * Pros: When we create a query using EntityManager, can build dynamic query Strings.
-   * Cons: xxx

-* Named query: Defining on the entity class itself, providing a centralized, quicl and easy way to read and find related queries
+* _Named query_: Defining on the entity class itself, providing a centralized, quicl and easy way to read and find related queries
 ```
 @NamedQueries{
 @NamedQuery(name = "Author.list-book",